 Author: E. B White

 This chapter book, written by the famous author E.B.
-White, was first published in the year 1952.
-The story revolves around a female spider called Charlotte and her friends at the farm.
+White, was first published in 1952.
+The story revolves around a spider called Charlotte and her friends at the farm.
 One day Charlotte realizes that she has to save her friend, a pig named Wilbur, from being slaughtered.

 Charlotte does everything she can in her capacity to save her friend and eventually succeeds.
-The story deals with topics of friendship, loss, and happiness, but presents it in a simple way so that a second grader can understand it.
+Loved by reviewers worldwide, this is a book about friendship and relationships that deals with topics of loss and happiness, but presents it in a simple way so that a second grader can understand it.

 Author: Arnold Lobel